bitcoin-dot-org/Bitcoin.org/_includes/guide_transactions.md

 **Pubkey**

-[Pubkey][]{:#term-pubkey}{:.term} scripts are a simplified form of the P2PH script; they’re used in all coinbase transactions, but they aren’t as convenient or secure as P2PH, so they generally aren’t used elsewhere.
+[Pubkey][]{:#term-pubkey}{:.term} scripts are a simplified form of the P2PH script, but they aren’t as secure as P2PH, so they generally aren’t used in new transactions anymore.

 {% endautocrossref %}